PramUkeshVenky/Android-Skeleton/README.md

 Note : I dont know whether Already had created such project or studio create a project itself fron cli because i dont find any such if you know them please tell them to me

+1.What is does:

+As your requirement is to create a project from cli it takes project name,package name,some other params and gives output a skeleton android project with gradle support just like what android studio does thus we don't have to open android studio to create a new android project.

+2.For who:

+like me if you don't have enough ram to uphold android studio or want to use only cli to develop android apps with gradle support.Remember if you want to start android development from cli it just takes avg 700mb ram may be lower to 250mb in some cases but android studio takes at least in my case a 2gb ram so i got the things better with this

+3.Source Code:

+Source code available at same repository in GitHub freely available so you can modify to your need.Tool written in java

+4.Usage :

+Type as stated above.....

 TODO:

 // If you find some meathod can be improved create an issue with solution i prefer improved code plus less bloat

 usage